How To Set Boundaries To Protect Your Mental Health

 2. Psychological boundary (emotional and intellectual boundary)

-Psychological boundary, or emotional and intellectual boundary, involves a barrier between your own self and other people – how independent and separated your thoughts, emotions, and value system is from others.
-These include one’s beliefs, behaviors, choices, ideals, sense of responsibility, preferences, and your ability to be intimate with others.
+Psychological boundary, or emotional and intellectual boundary, involves a barrier between your own self and other people – how independent and separated your thoughts, emotions, and value system are from others.
+These include one’s beliefs, behaviors, choices, ideals, sense of responsibility, preferences, and ability to be intimate with others.

 Weak psychological boundaries can make a person highly vulnerable to being manipulated and controlled by other people, almost like a lifeless puppet.
 You might end up allowing yourself to be greatly affected by other’s thoughts, actions, and feelings leaving you devastated, overwhelmed, and broken.